 The vision and core values of founders Roberta and Jim Heath and the founding head of school, David Heath (no relation) remain central to MP&MS. At the heart of our mission lies a deep respect for the developmental stages of childhood and early adolescence.
 The founders envisioned a school where teachers respect the pace of each child’s journey from childhood through adolescence, recognizing the many ways in which children learn and striving to educate the whole child.
 The school’s integrated curriculum provides opportunities for children to explore their passions in many different areas and attracts dedicated teachers with a deep understanding of children and learning.

 During the twenty-five years of David Heath’s leadership, the school developed robust specialist classes in the performing/visual arts and physical education, and added a unique projects lab.
 David’s entrepreneurial spirit and vision remains strong and alive in the school today.
 The Learning Resource Center was created to provide additional support for students.
 Additionally, a dedicated library space, music and art studios, and a beautiful organic learning garden, the David Heath Outdoor Education Center, became the heart of the campus.
-Murray Lopdell-Lawrence, head of school from 2002-2005, further enhanced the school’s curriculum, pedagogy, professional development, and organizational policies.
+Murray Lopdell-Lawrence, head of school from 2002 to 2005, further enhanced the school’s curriculum, pedagogy, professional development, and organizational policies.

 Julie Elam joined MP&MS as the third head of school in July 2006, leading the school through a period of increased strength and stability, supporting further professional development for our dedicated and talented teachers, and creating a campus master plan under the leadership of architect Peter Pfau.
 The success of the school’s first major capital campaign led to a transformation of the campus, including renovation of existing buildings, the addition of new playgrounds and outdoor spaces, and a new amphitheater.
-Upgrades to improve the accessibility and environmental sustainability of the campus have been addressed throughout the project.
+Upgrades to improve the accessibility and environmental sustainability of the campus were addressed throughout the project.
 Middle School 2.0 included the expansion of sixth through eighth grade class sizes, the introduction of a departmentalized model, and a ten-day rotating schedule for primary and middle school.
 The addition of two science labs and an updated restroom facility were also completed in the middle school.
 After serving 11 years as head of school, Julie Elam retired in the summer of 2017.

-During his time as head of school, Andrew has led several important initiatives, including leading the school through its fourth accreditation; expanding curricular review and development; and introducing new roles to support programmatic and institutional enrichment and advancement.
-Other areas of focus include the establishment of Marin Primary & Middle School’s Fund for Financial Aid; plans for a new community building to serve as a gathering place and provide space for indoor physical education, the arts, and other events; the commitment to sustainable practices and facilities; and the launch of a new website.
+Marin Primary & Middle School's fourth head of school, Andrew Slater, joined the community from July 2017 until the fall of 2020.
+Andrew oversaw several important initiatives, including leading the school through its fourth accreditation; expanding curricular review and development; and introducing new roles to support programmatic and institutional enrichment and advancement.
+Other areas of focus included the establishment of Marin Primary & Middle School’s Fund for Financial Aid; plans for a new community building to serve as a gathering place and provide space for indoor physical education, the arts, and other events; the commitment to sustainable practices and facilities; and the launch of a new website.

-As Marin Primary & Middle School continues to grow and thrive, our mission and the vision of our founders inspires an ongoing commitment to creating connections, embracing growth, and honoring the journey.
+As Marin Primary & Middle School continues to grow and thrive, our mission and the vision of our founders inspires an ongoing commitment to creating connections, embracing growth, and honoring the learning journey.